aancw/Sipose/README.md

 Windows User :

-- Just Click PortScanner.exe and enjoy!
+- Just Click Sipose.exe and enjoy!

 Linux User :
-- You can recompile or just execute file with ./PortScanner
+- You can recompile or just execute file with ./Sipose

 Note :
 If you are Windows User and the Dll is missing,